 Review Orientation Schedule Information

-The orientation app is only available for June, July and August orientation sessions.
+The orientation app is only available for June and July orientation sessions.
 Once you download the app, you will need to download the guide for the specific orientation program you will be participating in (e.g. Freshman Orientation 2022, Transfer Orientation 2022, etc.).
-The 2022 Transfer New Student Orientation schedule will become available in early June 2022.

 Submit Proof of Required Immunizations